 Famous names such as Jamie Oliver have been opening up eateries in Parramatta and further afield.
 Trendy inner city style cafes are sprouting up in some of the most unlikeliest of suburbs, and lucky for us parents, quite a few of them are really kid friendly.

-If you love bacon and egg rolls and seriously good coffee, this is one café you should check out!
-The Coffee Embassy is run by gorgeous young parents who are passionate about good coffee.
+If you love bacon and egg rolls, seriously good coffee and Vietnamese food, this is one café you should check out!

 Baker & Builder Café – North Parramatta